 The BC Wildfire Service said fire activity had increased on Friday due to warm, dry and windy conditions.
+All of the fires are thought to be human caused.

 “Crews are actively working to contain the fire and reduce the risk of spot fires, especially with the aid of overnight ignition operations to bring the fire perimeter to the highway in a controlled manner, reducing the risk of uncontrolled growth across Highway 52,” said the Wildfire Service.